jonshiach/graphics-notes/_pages/03_textures.md

 ## Exercises

-1. Change the `uv` array to create a texture rectangle consisting of a 6 by 4 grid of Marios.
+1. Change the `uv` array to create a texture rectangle consisting of a 6 by 4 grid of Mario's.

 ```{figure} ../_images/03_Ex1.png
 :width: 400